What is the Beneficial Ownership Information (BOI) Report?

 You’ll provide the same information for both company applicants and beneficial owners, including a photo of an accepted form of ID.

-According to FinCEN, there are several exemptions.
+According to FinCEN, there are several exemptions with the most notable one being against US originated businesses and US citizens.
 However, we cannot advise clients on whether their specific business is exempt.
 We encourage clients to consult with a business advisor or attorney.

-No. Only registered businesses file BOI Reports.
+No. Only US registered international businesses file BOI Reports.
 Since sole proprietors are not registered with the state, they do not file a BOI Report.

 If you prefer to file on your own, you’re welcome to do so.